-In today’s post I will be talking about the business structure that I have chosen to use for selling online.
+In today’s post, I will be talking about the business structure that I have chosen to use for selling online.
 Let me begin by saying that I am not a lawyer or CPA and what I am sharing is NOT legal or tax advice.
 It is simply what I have decided to use for my business, PLEASE consult your local professionals to find out what works best for your business.

 Prior to February 2014, I was operating as a sole proprietorship.
-I had not set up a separate business entity, and was reporting my earnings on a Schedule C with my tax return.
+I had not set up a separate business entity and was reporting my earnings on a Schedule C with my tax return.
 Earlier this month, I set up an LLC and have elected to be taxed as an S corporation.

 On this issue, I chose to form an LLC due to a few fewer regulations and annual filling requirements.
 In short, LLCs in my opinion appear to be a little easier to setup and maintain on an annual basis.

 The issue here is self-employment taxes.
 Self-employment taxes for 2014 are 15.3% of your first $117,000 in net income, and 2.9% of net income greater than $117,000.
-If you are an employee you pay 6.2% tax for social security, and 1.45% tax for medicare for a total of 7.65% tax coming out of your pay check for these taxes.
+If you are an employee you pay 6.2% tax for social security and 1.45% tax for medicare for a total of 7.65% tax coming out of your paycheck for these taxes.

 With an LLC electing to be taxed as a sole proprietorship, you are subject to self-employment taxes on all of your net income.
 For comparison purposes, let’s say you are bringing in $80,000 per year in net income.
-Your self employment tax liability would be $12,240, and this doesn’t include any additional federal or state taxes you will be incurring.
+Your self-employment tax liability would be $12,240, and this doesn’t include any additional federal or state taxes you will be incurring.

 When you elect S corporation taxation, you are required to pay yourself a “reasonable” salary for the work you are performing.
 For me, let’s say I will be paying myself a salary of $55,000 per year.
-I will be subject to self employment taxes on this $55K, for a total of $8,415.
+I will be subject to self-employment taxes on this $55K, for a total of $8,415.
 The remainder of the $25,000 in net income will be taxed as ordinary income and will NOT be subject to self-employment taxes.

-So, the limited liability protection, and the self employment tax mitigation are the main reasons that I chose to set up an LLC electing S corporation taxation.
+So, the limited liability protection, and the self-employment tax mitigation are the main reasons that I chose to set up an LLC electing S corporation taxation.

 Now as far as setting this up, here is what I did.
 I went to the Minnesota (I live in Minnesota) Secretary of State website, filled out their brief questionnaire, paid the $155 filing fee and I had my LLC setup.
 I then sent in IRS form 2553 to the IRS to elect S corporation taxation, and obtained a Federal Employer Identification Number through the IRS website.
 I completed all of these steps for a total cost of $155, and it took me less than 2 hours in total.
 I consulted with a lawyer through SCORE (free business consulting), and they recommended simply setting one up myself due to the relative ease, and the fact that I am the only owner.
 HERE is a link for more info on SCORE if you are interested.

 I know taxes and legal stuff are not the most exciting, but setting things up correctly can save you a lot of money and it is time well spent.
-Again, I am not a laywer or a CPA, and this is NOT to be construed as tax or legal advice.
+Again, I am not a lawyer or a CPA, and this is NOT to be construed as tax or legal advice.
 This is just what I have found is the best setup for me at this time.

 Please subscribe on the left side of the screen, and share if you found this valuable!